-- 2.1 The Cabinet is asked to recommend to the Council that they approve: - the Treasury Management Strategy Statement set out in sections 5 to 7; - the prudential Indicators set out in section 8; - the overall borrowing strategy and borrowing limits for 2018/19 to 2022/23 as detailed in section 6: - the Investment strategy and approved investments set out in Appendix 1; - > the Minimum Revenue Provision Policy set out in Appendix 2. - the adoption of the CIPFA treasury management code of practice revised December 2017 update (appendix 3)
+- 2.1 The Cabinet is asked to approve: - the Treasury Management Strategy Statement; - the borrowing strategy and borrowing limits for 2019/20 to 2023/24 set out in sections 5 to 7; - the prudential Indicators set out in section 8: - the Annual Investment strategy and approved investments set out in Appendix 1. - the Minimum Revenue Provision Policy set out in Appendix 2.